schlatterbeck/pgapack/docs/sphinx/part2.rst

 instead.
-The functions the user can substitute for are initialization, crossover, mutation, checking for duplicate strings, string printing, termination criteria, a generic function called at the end of each GA iteration, and another generic function called *before* evaluation but after mutation and crossover.
+The functions the user can substitute for are initialization, crossover, mutation, checking for duplicate strings, string printing, termination criteria, a generic function called at the end of each GA iteration, another generic function called *before* evaluation but after mutation and crossover, and hillclimbing.

 The function call
 :c:func:`PGASetUserFunction` with parameters